Damped oscillations of the probability of random events followed by absolute refractory period: exact analytical results

 \textbf{7.
 Conclusion}

-The model considered in this paper is a Bernoulli scheme supplemented by the condition of absolute refractoriness.
-This formally refers to the renewal theory.
+The model considered in this paper is the Bernoulli scheme supplemented by the condition of absolute refractoriness followed after each random event.
+It formally refers to the renewal theory.
 However, being quite simple, the model allows obtaining useful results without invoking this formalism.
 In particular, four equivalent analytical descriptions of the damped oscillations of the event probability have been given: (i) recurrent formula (\ref{3}) through the difference of two sums, (ii) closed recurrent formula (\ref{Pk}), (iii) explicit formula (\ref{pol}) in the form of a polynomial, and (iv) recurrent convolution-type formulas (\ref{8}), (\ref{9}).
 It has also been shown that for the Poisson approximation these results accurately coincide with that of the renewal theory.
 Finally, using the closed recurrent formula, the relative damping coefficients for the second and third peaks of the event probability have been found in the exact analytical form.

-It should be noted that a model analogous to that has been considered in this paper was previously briefly discussed in \cite{JNM01}, where a recurrent formula for the event probability, similar to the formula (\ref{3}), was presented without derivation.
+It is worth emphasizing that the example of stochastic neuron spiking serves only as a baseline illustration of the obtained mathematical results, which have potentially much wider range of applicability.
+In general, the damped oscillations studied in this paper are well-pronounced if the absolute refractory period is a dominantly large timescale in the system's dynamics responsible for the event occurrence.